Surajv311/LearningMicroservices/README.md

 Table query: `fapidb=# select * from tpsqltable limit 10;`

 **Task12**: Build CRUD operations in databases (postgres, redis) logic in businessMicroserviceApp and expose the endpoints to consumerMicroserviceApp.
 Hence use consumerMicroserviceApp to alter the data using businessMicroserviceApp as intermediary.

-docker-compose up <service_name> - to run an individual component of docker compose
+Task complete, we can check the corresponding app.py, config and schema files.

-**Task13**: Run the businessMicroservice container in 2 different ports (basically 2 instances of the service).
-And your consumerMicroservice app should be pinging root server of businessMicroservice app in round-robin fashion of each service; In case it dies in 1 port, then redirect all request to other port - This pretty much explains how a simple load balancer would work?
+**Task13**: Run the businessMicroservice in 2 instances.
+And your consumerMicroservice app should be pinging root server of the different isntances of businessMicroservice app in round-robin fashion; In case it the service dies in one port, then redirect all request to other port - similar to how a simple load balancer would work?
-Should I define multiple services in docker compose file and then individually ping them for this or is there another way?

 **Task14**: Setup another NoSQL db like mongodb via docker and health check mongodb service?

-**Task15**: Setup Kafka locally or via docker.
-Create JSON events from the service and publish it to Kafka service?
+**Task15**: Setup Kafka manually or via docker on local.
+Create JSON events from a service and publish it to Kafka service?

-**TaskXYZ**: Add test cases in project
+**Task16**: Add API test cases in the project?

+**Task17**: Add poetry to lock the packages?

 ------------------------------------